mterwill/mterwill.com/content/posts/the-many-meanings-of-the-dot.md

 ---
 title: "The Many Meanings of the Dot"
 date: 2018-04-01T16:52:28-04:00
-draft: true
+draft: false
 ---

 # The Many Meanings of the Dot
 That little `.` character sure gets a lot of use on our keyboard.
-Naturally, in prose as a full stop, but I'm talking about in _software_.
+Naturally, in prose as a full stop, but I'm talking about in _software_. www.google.com. `cd ..`.
+The list goes on.
+Behind each seemingly innocuous dot, hides some pretty fun abstractions.

-We use `.` to navigate the Internet.
-We use it to quickly change directories in a shell.
-If that key stopped working, I'd notice quickly.
-Behind each seemingly innocuous dot, though hides some pretty fun abstractions.
 Let's dive into a few:

 ## In file paths
 If you've spent any time in a shell, you've probably used `.` or `..` to